Sari Boren is a writer, museum exhibit developer

-Q: Besides writing nonfiction and working as a museum professional, what else have you done?
+Q: Besides writing essays and plays and working as a museum professional, what else have you done?

 I live and work in Cambridge, Massachusetts.
 Want to know more?
-Email me.
+Email me (below).

 Q: Write a six-word memoir: